Engee documentation

 logrange(start, stop; length)

-Creates a special array, the elements of which are located at logarithmic intervals between the specified endpoints.
-That is, the ratio of consecutive elements is a constant calculated by length.
+Construct a specialized array whose elements are spaced logarithmically between the given endpoints.
+That is, the ratio of successive elements is a constant, calculated from the length.

-Similar to geomspace in Python.
-Unlike the PowerRange in Mathematica, you specify the number of elements, not the ratio.
-Unlike the logspace in Python and Matlab, the arguments start and stop are always the first and last elements of the result, rather than degrees applied to some base.
+This is similar to geomspace in Python.
+Unlike PowerRange in Mathematica, you specify the number of elements not the ratio.
+Unlike logspace in Python and Matlab, the start and stop arguments are always the first and last elements of the result, not powers applied to some base.

 Examples